HWellness/Hive-Wellness-Portal/docs/GOOGLE_WORKSPACE_SETUP.md

 ## Security Considerations

 ### Credential Security
-- Store Google service account key in Replit secrets
+- Store Google service account key in your environment variables or secrets management system
 - Use environment variables for configuration
 - Never log or expose service account credentials